 Eligibility

-Arizonans must be found eligible both financially and medically to qualify for coverage for home care.
+In order for a family member to get paid by the state to provide care, the consumer must first qualify to receive home care under ALTCS.
+Arizonans must be found eligible both financially and medically to qualify for ALTCS coverage for home care.

 Financial Eligibility